itslaks/cybersentry_AI/README.md

 Welcome to the **CyberSentry_AI**, the chatbot that's so smart, it makes Einstein look like he just graduated from kindergarten!
-Built by the genius that is Lakshan S J, this chatbot is not just another pretty face in the world of AI; it’s a formidable opponent to giants like Claude, Mistral, Gemini, and even ChatGPT.
+Built by the genius that is me 😁, this chatbot is not just another pretty face in the world of AI; it’s a formidable opponent to giants like Claude, Mistral, Gemini, and even ChatGPT.
 Brace yourselves; you’re in for a wild ride!

 **Features**